PaddlePaddle/PaddleCloud/doc/edl/README.md

 # update dependent codes
 $ scripts/update-codegen.sh
 ```
-For more detailed operation, please refer to [article](https://blog.openshift.com/kubernetes-deep-dive-code-generation-customresources/).
+For more details, please refer to [article](https://blog.openshift.com/kubernetes-deep-dive-code-generation-customresources/).
-When the definition of resource is stable, we will commit generated dependenct codes.
+When the definition of resource is stable, we will commit generated dependent codes.
 Just skip `go/pkg` when running `go test` during your development.

 By the way, if you want to generate these codes by yourself, due to this [issue](https://github.com/kubernetes/code-generator/issues/20),